 As PH grew, the launch process grew more complex as new features were added and removed.
 However, the core experience remained the same -- new features ended up being shoehorned into a flow and architecture that wasn't originally designed to accomodate them.

 When approaching the prospect of redesigning this key part of the experience, we had a couple of goals.

-As I began this project, I leaned heavily on the expertise of our Community Team, who fields the support requests surrounding posting.
-Their feedback was invaluable throughout the process as we strategized, wireframed, and designed.
+As I began this project, I leaned heavily on the expertise of our community team, who fields the support requests surrounding posting.
+Their feedback and familiarity with recurring maker support requests was invaluable throughout the process as we strategized, wireframed, and re-designed.

-One of the key updates was adapting the process to support drafts.
-Previously, there was no way to save an in-progress post, meaning you needed to have all your info ready to go at once.
-This often resulted in frustration from users when they realized they didn't have all the information or assets needed to post...and that it wouldn't save.
-This issue also spawned dozens of popular "Here's what you need to launch on Product Hunt" blog posts.
+One of the key updates was adapting the process to support the introduction of drafts.
+Previously, there was no way to save an in-progress post – this meant you needed to have **all** your info ready to go at once.
+This resulted in frustration from users when they began the process and midway realized they didn't have all the information or assets needed to post...and there was no way to save progress

-• As new fields and features were added over the years, the "steps" had not changed.
-This meant that there was an unclear IA in this flow -- it wasn't immediately obvious what content belonged in which step of the flow.
+As new fields and features were added over the years, the "steps" had not changed.
+This resulted in an unclear IA in this flow – it wasn't immediately obvious what content belonged in which step of the flow.

 I did an audit of all the fields we wanted/needed for launches and re-organized this data into a series of steps that was more in line with how makers thought about product launches.
 With this new series of steps, I was also able to work collaboratively with our engineering team to determine what our autosave and draft experience could support.

 In my discussions with our community team, I identified an interesting issue tied to moderation.
 We had a high percentage of launches that would be submitted, but not featured because they didn't meet some of our guidelines.
 Unfortunately, this was mostly our fault, as the process made it difficult for makers to understand what these guidelines actually were.